nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tutor views the list of his/her students
+1. Tutor requests to view the list of his/her students
+2. TutorAid shows the list of students, including each student's index number
 2. Tutor identifies the index of the student, and requests to delete the specified student in the list
 3. TutorAid deletes the student from the list
-4. Tutor requests to add the student in the list, and provides the updated details of the student
+4. Tutor requests to add the student back into the list, and provides the updated details of the student
-5. TutorAid adds the student to the list
+5. TutorAid adds the updated student to the list
 6. TutorAid displays a message indicating the student has been successfully added

 **Extensions**